BuilderDemo7/WADExplorer/README.md

 Choose between two formats: old and new, because DDI has changed the .WAD files format between the developed games.
 # Model Importing
 Use WaveFront .OBJ format to import your custom formats, it's pretty simple.
 Between materials make your material's name like this:
 **Mat_materialID** -> **Mat_0**
+And make sure to see below for more details!
 ## Exporting in Blender
 Once you're done with your model, Select all faces and go to:
 **Mesh > Edges >> Edge Split**,